Yihsuan1004/Yihsuan1004/README.md

 ## Hi, I am Yihsuan, Hung 👋
-- 👀 I’m interested in web development and web design.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning React and Redux, devoting the time for framework.
+- 🌱 I’m currently learning React and Redux.
 - 📝 I will plan to learn unit tesing through online courses and do some sideprojects so that I can implement unit testing in my future projects.

 ### 🔨 Skills